CitrineInformatics/gemd-docs/docs/glossary.md

 # Glossary

 ### Attribute
 A characteristic of a material, process, or measurement.
-Attributes can be a GEMD property, condition, or parameter.
+Attributes can be a GEMD property, condition, or parameter and contain a value.

 ### Attribute Template
 Attribute templates define a domain concept (e.g. density, yield strength), and include bounds to define acceptable values for a given attribute.